bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :ring-stack

-The fighweel server has a notion of a `:ring-stack`.
+The figwheel server has a notion of a `:ring-stack`.
 The `:ring-stack` is a composition of basic ring-middleware (think sessions) to wrap around a supplied `:ring-handler`.